 WHO IS HOUSED AT CMUs?

-The CMUs are less restrictive than, say, ADX Florence, the notorious supermax prison for the most dangerous inmates.
+The CMUs are distinct from other ultra-restrictive prisons like ADX Florence, the notorious supermax prison for the most dangerous inmates.
 The supermax holds al-Qaeda operative Zacarias Moussaoui and Unabomber Theodore J. Kaczynski.

 CMU inmates stand in sharp contrast to the Moussaouis and Kaczynskis of the world, though.